awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kendra-datasource.md

 ## Properties<a name="aws-resource-kendra-datasource-properties"></a>

 `CustomDocumentEnrichmentConfiguration`  <a name="cfn-kendra-datasource-customdocumentenrichmentconfiguration"></a>
-Not currently supported by AWS CloudFormation\.
+Configuration information for altering document metadata and content during the document ingestion process\.
 *Required*: No
 *Type*: [CustomDocumentEnrichmentConfiguration](aws-properties-kendra-datasource-customdocumentenrichmentconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DataSourceConfiguration`  <a name="cfn-kendra-datasource-datasourceconfiguration"></a>
 Configuration information for an Amazon Kendra data source\.
 The contents of the configuration depend on the type of data source\.
 You can only specify one type of data source in the configuration\.
-Choose from one of the following data sources\.
-+ Amazon S3
-+ Confluence
-+ Custom
-+ Database
-+ Microsoft OneDrive
-+ Microsoft SharePoint
-+ Salesforce
-+ ServiceNow
 You can't specify the `Configuration` parameter when the `Type` parameter is set to `CUSTOM`\.
 The `Configuration` parameter is required for all other data sources\.
 *Required*: No